 Store Your Belongings

 The first challenge of not having a home to move into is not knowing what to do with all your stuff.
 The answer is not that complicated—store everything in a self –storage unit.
 If you’re using movers, you can ask them to take your belongings directly to the storage facility on moving day.
 Make sure the facility location is convenient to the new home or where you’ll be staying should you need something during the transition time.
 Also make sure the facility is reputable, safe and offers a contract that you are happy with.
-Alternatively, if you have a friend or family member with some extra room, say in the basement or the likes, and they offer you the space you can also store your belongings there.
+Alternatively, if you have a friend or family member with some extra room, perhaps in the basement or other area, and they offer you the space you can also store your belongings there.

 Find Temporary Housing